top of page

 - Luciana Rique

-“If the loss of individuality is somehow imposed on modern man, the artist offers him a rematch and the opportunity to find himself.” -Lygia Clark
+"If the loss of individuality is, in some way, imposed upon modern man, it is the artist who offers him a form of revenge — the chance to rediscover it.” — Lygia Clark

-Intermission, Luciana Rique's first solo show, brings together a selection of photographs from the artist's recent production, which works as a kind of device that aims to interconnect the conscious and the unconscious, vision and illusion, the body and the cosmos.
+Intermission, Rique’s first solo exhibition, brings together a selection of recent photographic works that function as a kind of device — one that seeks to bridge the conscious and the unconscious, vision and illusion, body and cosmos.

-In these images that orbit Luciana Rique's new workspace, her singular gaze reveals what vision usually does not reveal to us.
-Her work operates between what is seen and what is not perceived, between the photographic referent and the artist, between trauma and freedom, between the tangible world and its representation in theater.
-Intermission.
+In these images — which orbit Rique’s new studio space — her singular gaze brings forth what vision alone often fails to reveal.
+Her work operates in the spaces between what is seen and what is sensed, between the photographic referent and illusion, between trauma and freedom, between the tangible world and its theatrical representation.

 bottom of page